englishphilosophy/english-philosophical-texts/GUIDELINES.md

 `the Love of God` within that.
 Markit will handle the formatting here for you (rendering the embedded italics as ordinary text).

+##### 2.1.3.2.
+Formatting and surrounding punctuation

 It is not always obvious or even determinate where exactly formatting in italics or small capitals should end.
-Proper names are often rendered in small capitals in our source texts, and these in turn are often possessives, ending in `’s`.
-In these cases, the apostrophe and the `s` should be rendered _outside_ the span of the small capitals.
+Proper names are often rendered in small capitals in our source texts, and these in turn are often possessives, ending in "&rsquo;s".
+In these cases, the apostrophe and the "s" should be rendered _outside_ the span of the small capitals.
 With italicized text, the main issues concern whether any surrounding punctuation marks should also be italicized.
 As a general rule, surrounding punctuation should _not_ be included in italicized text, unless the whole sentence is italicized.
 In these cases, the concluding full-stop, question mark, exclamation mark, or colon should also be included.
 It is a consequence of the general rule that concluding commas or semi-colons at the ends of italicized phrases should _not_ generally be included (even if, in the source text, the punctuation looks as though it is italicized).

-Comma separated lists are a notable particular case.
+Comma separated lists are a notable case.
 These may often begin with "viz." in italics, which should be rendered in a separate italicized span, apart from the list itself.
 As for that list, whether it should be one long italicized span, or several separate ones (one for each element in the list), depends on whether the "and" preceding the last item is in italics.
-For example, if the whole list, including the "and" at the end, is in italics, then it should be rendered like so:
+For example, if the whole list, including the "and" at the end, is in italics, then it should be rendered like
+so:

 ```
 _viz._, _the first item, the second item, the third, and the fourth_.